 Canada Goose Quilted Luxe Gloves

-No one vacations in Canada in the winter, and the Canada Goose Quilted Luxe Gloves shows why.
+While not as iconic (or pervasive) as their winter coats, Canada Goose gloves are nevertheless a solid choice if you’re looking for a slightly dressier glove.
 Under the ribbed leather stitching, tight insulation runs throughout, creating the warmest glove on this list.
-While dexterity is such that you can easily text with the index-finger touchscreen pad, it’s plenty rugged, reinforcing its leather in high-wear spots.
+While dexterity is such that you can easily text with the index-finger touchscreen pad, it’s plenty rugged.
+The designers had the good sense to reinforce the leather in high-wear spots.

 Filson Northern Pacific Leather Mittens